Reconstructing Sparticle masses at the LHC using Generative Machine Learning: Introduction

 In the present study, we focus on addressing a complementary question: if the HL-LHC observes an excess in a particular channel, how accurately can we reconstruct the mass spectrum of the underlying new states from detector-level information?
-As a test scenario, we consider a R-parity violating (RPV) SUSY framework\footnote{For some recent phenomenological works on RPV SUSY model, see references \cite{Dreiner:2023bvs,Choudhury:2023lbp,Choudhury:2023eje,Choudhury:2023yfg,Choudhury:2024yxd,Baruah:2024wrn,Dreiner:2025kfd} } \cite{Dreiner:1997uz,Martin:1997ns,Barbier:2004ez,Choudhury:2024ggy} with only non-zero $\lambda_{112}^{\prime\prime}$ type coupling.
+As a test scenario, we consider a R-parity violating (RPV) SUSY framework\footnote{For some recent phenomenological works on RPV SUSY model, see references \cite{Dreiner:2023bvs,Choudhury:2023lbp,Choudhury:2023eje,Choudhury:2023yfg,Choudhury:2024yxd,Baruah:2024wrn,Dreiner:2025kfd} } \cite{Dreiner:1997uz,Martin:1997ns,Barbier:2004ez,Choudhury:2024ggy} with only non-zero $\lambda_{112}^{\prime\prime}$ UDD type coupling \footnote{To demonstrate the model independence of our ML network, we consider a different RPV scenario which involves lepton number violating LLE-type $\lambda_{121}$ and/or $\lambda_{122}$ coupling (See Appendix A)}.
 We analyze the wino-like electroweakino production at the HL-LHC, $pp\to\chonepm\lsptwo$, followed by the decays $\chonepm \to W^{\pm} \lspone$ and $\lsptwo \to h \lspone$.
 The bino-like lightest neutralino ($\lspone$) decays to $uds$ via $\lambda_{112}^{\prime\prime}$ coupling.
+Additionally, the $W$ originated from chargino ($\chonepm$) decays leptonically ($W\to\ell^{\prime}\nu_{\ell^{\prime}}$, $\ell^{\prime}\equiv e,\mu,\tau$) and the higgs from $\lsptwo$ decays to a pair of photons ($h\to\gamma\gamma$).
+This leads to a final state,